sydmou/sydmou.github.io/_pages/about.md

 <hr>
 <p>
     <font size="3">
+        I am a Ph.D student at the University of Sains Malaysia, where I was supervised by Dr. Cheah Yu-N. My research centers around Sentiment Analysis (ABSA), LLMs (Security, Alignment), Agent, RAG.
+I have been developing various sentiment analysis pre-trained language models and building an ACOSQE Sentiment Analysis model for the sentiment analysis field.
+In the past, I have gained industry experience at companies such as iHealth Labs, Lennove, and Vivaneo.
 I am currently a tenure-track Assistant Professor in School of Computing and Information Systems, Singapore Management University.
 Before that, I was a postdoctoral research fellow in <a href="https://www.nextcenter.org/">NExT++</a>, School of Computing, National University of Singapore, working with <a href="https://www.chuatatseng.com/">Prof. Tat-Seng Chua</a> and <a href="https://www.comp.nus.edu.sg/~ngsk/">Prof. See-Kiong Ng</a>.
 I received my Ph.D degree at The Chinese University of Hong Kong, supervised by <a href="https://www1.se.cuhk.edu.hk/~textmine/">Prof. Wai Lam</a>.
     </font>
 </p>
 <p>